languidphoton/ralts/README.md

 The `bdfr` module is a large multi-purpose Reddit post downloader, and loads in quite a few other modules.

-Here's the output of the `./ralts.py -h` command:
+Once the libraries are installed, here's the output of the `./ralts.py -h` command:

 ```
 -> python3 ralts.py -h